Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 What If Fleas Aren't Causing the Scratching?

 No flea dirt?
-The problem may be tougher to diagnose, but can definitely be solved.
+The problem may be tougher to diagnose, but it can definitely be solved.
 Other common causes of excessive scratching include:

 - Mange: If she seems to itch so badly that she cannot even sleep, you need to consider mange.
 The most common type of mange is sarcoptic mange, which can also affect people.
 (You might notice small, itchy bites around your waist.)
 You will have to take her in for a diagnosis by a veterinarian, but there are several good alternative therapies you can try.
 The other type of mange, demodectic mange, does not cause the intense itching that is seen with sarcoptic mange.
 With demodectic mange, you will notice hair loss which is sometimes accompanied by a secondary bacterial infection and mild to moderate itching.